xp-dojo/atdd-bank-account/README.md

 ## Specifications and Fixtures

 The majority of tooling helps abstract the customer authored acceptance criteria or _specifications_ from the test fixture code that proves them.
 By keeping these two ideas separate, your test code will continue to work as the underlying system grows.
-Without the seperation of concerns, your specifications become brittle and require more maintenance as you refine your understanding.
+Without the separation of concerns, your specifications become brittle and require more maintenance as you refine your understanding.

 The [Concordion](https://concordion.org/tutorial/java/html/) tool describes the idea graphically like this.